railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Depending on the configuration of the order, several different possible consequences might follow.
 Three fields will determine the behaviour of the order:

-* Packing Policy : partial delivery, or complete delivery,
+* :guilabel:`Packing Policy` : partial delivery, or complete delivery,

-* Invoicing : based on the order, or based on delivery,
+* :guilabel:`Invoicing` : based on the order, or based on delivery,

-* Shipping Policy: invoicing based on order items, delivery and manual invoice, automatic invoicing after delivery.
+* :guilabel:`Shipping Policy` : invoicing based on order items, delivery and manual invoice, automatic invoicing after delivery.

   .. tip::   *Note*   Simplified view

-     If you work in the simplified view mode, only the *Shipping Policy* field is visible in the second tab on the order.
+     If you work in the simplified view mode, only the :guilabel:`Shipping Policy` field is visible in the second tab on the order.
      To get to the Extended View mode, assign the group *Usability – Extended View* to the current user.

 Packing mode
 ------------

 The packing mode determines the way that the storesperson will do the packing.
-If the order is put into *Partial Delivery* mode, the packing order will appear in the list of things for the storesperson to do as soon as one of the products on the order is available.
+If the order is put into :guilabel:`Partial Delivery` mode, the packing order will appear in the list of things for the storesperson to do as soon as one of the products on the order is available.
 To get the list of items to be done you can use the menu :menuselection:`Stock Management --> Outgoing Products --> Available Packings`.

 The storesperson will then be able to make a partial delivery of the quantities actually available and do a second packing later when the remaining products are available in stock.

-If the packing mode is *Complete Delivery*, the packing list won't appear in the list of packings to do until all of the products are available in stock.
+If the packing mode is :guilabel:`Complete Delivery`, the packing list won't appear in the list of packings to do until all of the products are available in stock.
 In this case there will only be a single delivery for a given order.

 If the storesperson wants, the delivery mode can be modified on each packing list even after the order has been confirmed.